-Sgubor Madrun holiday cottage, which translated means the Barn, is where the straw and feed were stored for the past 250 years.
-It has recently been restored to a luxurious holiday accommodation with as much of the original features left visible as possible.
-The cottage has a children's play area, a games room and Porth Neigwl's 3 mile long sandy beach is just over 1/2 a mile away.
+Sgubor Madrun holiday cottage is where the straw and feed were stored for the past 250 years.
+It has recently been restored to a 5 star holiday accommodation with as much of the original features left visible as possible.
+The cottage has a children’s play area, a games room and Porth Neigwl's 3 mile long sandy beach is just over 1/2 a mile away.

 The front access and rear to this cottage is level and suitable for the less mobile including wheel chair.
 It opens directly into a spacious open plan lounge / dining / kitchen area.
 Part of the original slate flagstone floor has been re-laid in the kitchen / dining area and some walls have been retained as exposed stone, all adding to the warmth and character of the accommodation.
 Its large front opening is now fully glazed and gives wonderful views of the countryside and a spacious airy atmosphere to the cottage.
 The ground floor has the benefit of under floor heating.